budcribar/RemoteBlazorWebViewTutorial/README.md

 # Demo Video
 ![RemoteBlazorWebView](https://github.com/budcribar/RemoteBlazorWebView/blob/net6/RemoteBlazorWebView.gif)

-# Demo Quick Start
+# Download and Run Demo

-Install the RemoteWebViewService
+- Download the latest Release.zip under the Assets folder from https://github.com/budcribar/RemoteBlazorWebViewTutorial/releases
+- Extract the files
+- Run either the WinForms (RemoteBlazorWebViewTutorial.WinFormsApp.exe) or the Wpf Sample Program (RemoteBlazorWebViewTutorial.WpfApp.exe) which shows the Blazor UI running normally
+- Next start the server and run the sample application through the browser
+    - Open a powershell window and execute RemoteWebViewService in the background
     ```console
+    .\RemoteWebViewService &
+    ```
+    - Run the sample program with the local server option
+    ```console
+    .\RemoteBlazorWebViewTutorial.WpfApp.exe -u=https://localhost:5001
+    ```
+    - Click the link in the sample program

+- Finally, Run the sample program and use the secured cloud server
+    ```console
+    .\RemoteBlazorWebViewTutorial.WpfApp.exe -u=https://server.remoteblazorwebview.org:443
+    ```
+    - Click the link in the sample program
+    - Create a new user and sign in

+# Build and Run Demo

+- Install the RemoteWebViewService
+```console
 dotnet tool update -g PeakSWC.RemoteWebViewService --version 6.*-*
 ```

-Start the server
+- Start the server
 ```console
 RemoteWebViewService
 ```

-Open the RemoteBlazorWebViewTutorial.sln with Visual Studio
+- Open the RemoteBlazorWebViewTutorial.sln with Visual Studio

-Select the Local Profile from the dropdown next to the Run button and click on run
+- Select the Local Profile from the dropdown next to the Run button and click on run

-Make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project
+- Make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project

-Next we will run the application remotely
+- Next we will run the application remotely

-Select the Remote Profile from the dropdown next to the Run button and click on run
+- Select the Remote Profile from the dropdown next to the Run button and click on run

-A main window will come up with a URL.
+- A main window will come up with a URL.
 Click on it

-At this point the sample blazor app will be running in a web browser served from RemoteWebViewService!
+- At this point the sample blazor app will be running in a web browser served from RemoteWebViewService!

-Finally, we will run the application from a cloud server (https://server.remoteblazorwebview.org/)
+- Finally, we will run the application from a cloud server (https://server.remoteblazorwebview.org/)

-Select the Cloud Profile from the dropdown next to the Run button and click on run
+- Select the Cloud Profile from the dropdown next to the Run button and click on run

-A main window will come up with a URL.
+- A main window will come up with a URL.
 Click on it

-At this point the sample blazor app will be running in a web browser served from https://server.remoteblazorwebview.org.
+- At this point the sample blazor app will be running in a web browser served from https://server.remoteblazorwebview.org.
 Accessing the server will require that you set up a login.
 The server is setup for demo purposes only.
 Contact me at budcribar@msn.com if you would like help setting up a production server.